-Depending on student availability and course offerings per term, students may not complete the 63-hour curriculum in the minimum suggested three-year period.
+Students can complete the program in three calendar years (this includes summer offerings).
+However, depending on student availability to take courses and course offerings per term, students may not complete the 63-hour curriculum in the minimum suggested three calendar-year period.
 Students who wish to complete the degree in three years are encouraged to maximize course enrollment during the first two years, prior to the Clinical Sequence.
 All efforts will be made with academic advisement to complete the degree requirements in a timely manner.
-Students are responsible for the accuracy of their degree plan and should monitor their progress based on course availability and Program requirements.
+Students are responsible for the accuracy of their degree plan and should monitor their progress based on course availability and Program requirements in cooperation with their assigned faculty advisor.

-Finally, students must coordinate and monitor their course sequence/plan with their academic advisor if interested in adding concentrations within or in addition to their 63-hour degree program.
+Finally, students must coordinate and monitor their course sequence/plan with their faculty advisor if interested in adding concentrations within or in addition to their 63-hour degree program.